FlorentLM/BeetstreamNext/docs/src/installation.md

 > **Note:** Since `--library-db`/`BEETS_LIBRARY_DB`/`library_db` (in the YAML) is required on every run just to locate BeetstreamNext's own database, there's no scenario where it isn't explicitly set, so it is currently never editable in the WebUI (I might revise this).

+You can run standalone mode directly from the source install above, or run it via the [prebuilt Docker image](#docker) instead.

 At minimum, point it at your `library.db` and music root:

 ```bash